bpasanek/puzzlepoesis/_puzzlepoems/sonnet3.md

 ### Sonnet III.
 To a Nightingale

 Neal Curtis and Brad Pasanek designed and cut five new sestets to give away to colleagues at ASECS 2018.
-One is shown below, freshly engraved and cut, still warm on the laser cutter's bed.
+One is shown below, Charlotte Smith's "Sonnet III.
+To a Nightingale," freshly engraved and cut, still warm on the laser cutter's bed.

 ![Sestet, To a Nightingale](../images/smith-nightingale.jpg)